-Adrienne Kovach Assistant Professor Department of Natural Resources and the Environment University of New Hampshire 114 James Hall, 56 College Road, Durham, NH 03824 603-862-1603 email@example.com
+Adrienne Kovach Associate Professor Department of Natural Resources and the Environment University of New Hampshire 114 James Hall, 56 College Road, Durham, NH 03824 603-862-1603 email@example.com

-Research in our lab is focused on the population ecology and conservation of vertebrates.
-We use interdisciplinary approaches, often integrating genetic and genomic tools with population and landscape modeling and the collection of observational and ecological data.
+Research in our lab is focused on the population ecology, genetics and conservation of wildlife.
+We use interdisciplinary approaches, integrating genetic and genomic tools with population and landscape modeling and the collection of observational and ecological data.
 We address fundamental and applied questions about animal dispersal, population structure and gene flow, occupancy and abundance, and ecological and evolutionary genomics, including ecological adaptation and speciation.

 I will be recruiting one or two new graduate students for Fall of 2022.
 Check out the Opportunities page for more information.

 Welcome Amy Scott, new postdoctoral researcher on New England cottontail conservation genomics!!

 Check out our new paper on population structure and demographic history of Bobolink.